kirbycp-g/cloud-hackathons/hacks/pompt-a-thon/solutions.md

 ## Introduction

-Welcome to the coach's guide for The Pompt - a - Thon gHack.
+Welcome to the coach's guide for The Prompt - a - Thon gHack.
 Here you will find links to specific guidance for coaches for each of the challenges.

 > [!NOTE]
 > If you are a gHacks participant, this is the answer guide.
 Don't cheat yourself by looking at this guide during the hack!